minjund/numberSymbol/README.md

 If the second argument is set to true, ['K', 'M', 'G', 'T', 'P', 'E', 'Z'] is displayed according to the number of digits.

+The default return value consists of only String Type and false.

 # Install
 Install with npm:
 ```